Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Written exam 2 (30%): Partial exam of topics 7-12.
 Between 6-10 theoretical-practical questions to evaluate the knowledge acquired on the subject.
 A minimum mark of 4 out of 10 points to save the mark until June-July and average it with the other written test.

-If you want to raise your mark in any of the exams, students will explicitly renounce (by signing a document provided in the Aula Virtual) the previous mark and will keep the last one obtained in the global written test or one of its parts, even if it is worse than the one previously obtained.
+If you want to raise your mark in any of the exams, students will explicitly renounce the previous mark (through a signed document) and will keep the last one obtained in the global written test or one of its parts, even if it is worse than the one previously obtained.

 Learning outcomes assessed: 1, 2, 3, 4, 5, 6, 7, 8.